CriticalPathTraining/CBD365/README.md

 # CBD365
-Student files for CPT course CBD365: Cloud-based Development with Azure and Office 365
+Student files for Critical Path Training course CBD365: Cloud-based Development with Azure and Office 365